 Of 89 nests, 53 percent were successful .
 Mean clutch size was 4.85 eggs per nest with a range of 1-7.
 Mammalian and avian predators destroyed 25 percent of the eggs.
 Forty-seven broods were observed with an average brood size of 4.77 young.

 Other water fowl populations did not affect the goose population.

-Arneson, Paul D., "Evolution of Molting Areas of Great Basin Canada Geese" (1970).
+Arneson, Paul D., "Evaluation of Molting Areas of Great Basin Canada Geese" (1970).
 All Graduate Theses and Dissertations.
 6320.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .